 Evidence over five years old will be given less weight than more recent evidence, so you may not need to include it.

-Important points you need to remember
+Important points you need to remember about hard copy evidence

 When we’ve assessed your evidence we’ll scan it so it can be sent for evaluation.
 Please bear in mind that: